venkatadv77/SreenuGitHubProject/README.md

 # SreenuGitHubProject
-This is Sreenu Git Hub Test Project for College assignment.
+This is Sreenu Git Hub Test Project for College assignment to submit in my class.